melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_exp_design/rna_seq_experimental_design.md

 Variability is present in two forms: technical variability and biological variability.

-Biological variability is measured using biological replicates.
-It is the main source of variability and is due to natural variation in the population and within cells.
+Combined biological and technical variability is measured using biological replicates.
+Biological variability is the main source of variability and is due to natural variation in the population and within cells.
 This includes different individuals having different levels of a particular gene and the stochastic nature of expression levels in different cells.

 Technical variability is measured using technical replicates.
-Technical variability is often very small compared to biological variability, hence technical replicates are much less important than biological replicates.
-The main source of technical variation comes from measurement error in the sequencing process and from library prep.
+Technical variability is often very small compared to biological variability.
+Usually the question is whether an observed difference is greater than the total variability (i.e. significant).
+As combined variability is measured by biological replicates technical replicates are only important if you need to know the degree of biological variability or technical variability.
+An example of wanting technical variability would be method development.
+The main source of technical variation comes from RNA processing and from library prep.
 Variability from sequencing in different flow cells or different lanes is usually minimal.
 Generally, creating technical replicates from multiple library preps is unnecessary for RNA-seq experiments.

 The amount of variance between your biological replicates will affect the outcome of your analysis.
 Ideally, you aim to have minimal variability between